• Skip to primary navigation

 • Once the vegetables are tender add the flounder to the soup.

-• Once the roux is a yellowish/brown add in the half and half slowly, keep mixing and pouring in the half and half until it's combined.
+• Once the roux is yellowish/brown add in the half and half slowly, and keep mixing and pouring in the half and half until it's combined.

-• Pour the cream mixture into the soup and cook the soup for 5 minutes.
+• Add the cream mixture into the soup and cook the soup for 5 minutes.

 • Top with cooked bacon and enjoy!

-• *if you like a thicker soup add a little more flour, increasing by a teaspoon each time. be careful as the soup will thicken with time.
+• *if you like a thicker soup add a little more flour mixed with some of the stock and then returned to the soup, increasing by a teaspoon each time. be careful as the soup will thicken with time.

 Nutrition